dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 - **Touch** is a type of user input that is recognized by Windows 7.
 Usually, touch is initiated by putting fingers on a touch-sensitive screen.
 Note that devices such as a touchpad that is common on laptop computers do not support touch if the device merely converts the finger's position and movement as mouse input.

 - **Multitouch** is touch that occurs from more than one point simultaneously.
-Windows 7 and [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] supports multitouch.
-Whenever touch is discussed in the documentation for [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], the concepts apply to multitouch.
+Windows 7 and WPF supports multitouch.
+Whenever touch is discussed in the documentation for WPF, the concepts apply to multitouch.

 - A **manipulation** occurs when touch is interpreted as a physical action that is applied to an object.
-In [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], manipulation events interpret input as a translation, expansion, or rotation manipulation.
+In WPF, manipulation events interpret input as a translation, expansion, or rotation manipulation.

 - A `touch device` represents a device that produces touch input, such as a single finger on a touchscreen.